-C) briefly describe what you want, so he will know why you are communicating
+C) briefly describe what you want, so that he understands why you are communicating

-D) do not address any possible objections that might make your coworker say no to your request it shouldn't take much of his time.

-E) you should preface your remarks by saying, "You probably don't want to help me but I'll ask anyway."
+D) do not address any possible objections that might make your coworker say no to your request E) you should preface your conversation by saying, "You probably don't want to help me but I'll ask anyway."

 Explanation: C) If you begin by describing your project in great detail, he will probably tune you out.
 Instead, briefly describe what you want so he will understand why you are communicating.
-You might then anticipate that he feels too busy to help by letting him know that
+You might then indicate that you are aware that he is busy by letting him know that it shouldn't take much of his time.